amcginlay/venafi-demos/demos/06-machine-identity-management-via-aws-cloudformation/docs/04-tlspc-certificate-automation/README.md

 The **"RenewalHours"** you specified above during Creation of the Certificate Stack determines when renewals happen.
 Since you don't have 60 days to wait around in this Workshop for an **automated** renewal, you're going to **manually** request one.

-NOTE: **manual** renewals are a legitimate use case, and a useful tool if any of your scheduled renewals ever fail (e.g. timeouts)
+NOTE: **manual** renewals are a legitimate use case, and a useful procedure if any of your scheduled renewals ever fail (e.g. timeouts, misconfigurations)

 The following CloudFormation steps will cause a **manual** Certificate renewal in TLSPC.